 - In addition to continuous identification, such tools must provide the critical risk context by providing risk-based patch management.
 If you do not understand risk, you cannot prioritize effectively.

-- Finally, such tools should also provide least-effort remediation to ensure that the most dangerous vulnerabilities are addressed quickly.
+- Finally, such tools should also provide the least-effort remediation to ensure that the most dangerous vulnerabilities are addressed quickly.

 By following a smart and up-to-date RBVM strategy — and using the right supporting software — organizations can save time and money and better protect their most valuable assets.